...

 Note that the onsen pools at Chie Hot Spring aren’t spacious.
 If it gets crowded, you might want to give it a pass.

-Tip: Grab one of the coupons from Amanohashidate View Land or Amanohashidate Sightseeing Information Center in Amanohashidate Station to get a 100 yen discount (50 yen for primary school students) on the admission fee.
+Tip: Pick up one of the coupons from Amanohashidate View Land or the Amanohashidate Sightseeing Information Center at Amanohashidate Station to receive a 100 yen discount (50 yen for primary school students) on the admission fee.

-• Chie Hot Spring is open from 12 am to 9 pm daily except Wednesdays.
+• Chie Hot Spring is open from 12 am to 9 pm from Friday to Tuesday.

 • The admission fee is